 Finally, SMT is more capable of producing high volumes, allowing for a better per-unit cost.

-Another benefit of SMT assembly is that it uses circuit board space in a much more efficient way.
+Another benefit of SMT assembly is that it uses circuit board space much more efficiently.
 Thanks to SMT assembly, engineers can now finagle complex electronics into smaller assemblies.

 In addition to more efficiently using the space on a PCB, SMT assembly is much faster, allowing manufacturers to increase total output.
 To put this in perspective, something that might have taken 1-2 hours to perform via through-hole takes 10-15 minutes via SMT assembly.